bimolws/Nextcloud-Install-Notes/InstallNextcloudUbuntu24.04.md

 exit

-Create alias to use occ command that fixes the apc cli error until I can figure out how to fix that:
+Create alias to use occ command:

 ```
 echo 'function occ